Matthew Ebden: 2017: First ATP singles final and return to top 100

 Ebden made the second round of qualifying at the 2017 Australian Open.
-In February, he reached the quarter finals of 2017 Burnie International before travelling the North America where he qualified for and reached the quarter final of the Memphis Open.
+In February, he reached the quarter-finals of 2017 Burnie International before travelling the North America where he qualified for and reached the quarter-final of the Memphis Open.
 Ebden lost in round 1 of qualifying at Indian Wells, before returning to the Challenger Circuit in Asia.
 In May, Ebden lost in round 1 of qualifying at the 2017 French Open.
 Ebden had a poor run of form in June and early July, which saw him fail to win a main draw singles match at five consecutive tournaments.
 At the Hall of Fame Tennis Championships in Newport, Ebden snapped his losing streak and made a surprise run to his first ATP final, where he lost to John Isner in straight sets.
 At the US Open, Ebden lost in the first round of qualifying.
 In October, Ebden qualified for the Japan Open, an ATP 500 event.
-In the main draw, Ebden won his opening match against Ivo Karlovic, before falling to 4th seed and eventual champion, David Goffin in the second round.
+In the main draw, Ebden won his opening match against Ivo Karlović, before falling to 4th seed and eventual champion, David Goffin in the second round.
 Ebden then returned to the Challenger tour, where he claimed titles in Canberra and Toyota, his first trophies since 2015.
 With the victories, Ebden's singles ranking improved to No. 80 in the world, his highest world ranking since July 2014.